 “The freedom Jesus offers is the best of all freedoms – freedom from sin.
 There has never been any worse slavery than slavery to sin.
 If slavery to sin is the worst of all slaveries, then freedom from sin is the best of all freedoms.”
 “If you have been set free from sin, then why would you ever want to go back into bondage?
 That would be as wicked as what Zedekiah did when he took free men and put them back into slavery.”
 [3]

 Zedekiah and the wealthy people of Jerusalem should not have made free people captives once again.
 Theirs was an anti-example of Christ.
 The Lord had to uproot them from Jerusalem.
 He called Israel to be His witness.
-The Lord had to do as He said would in Jeremiah 1:10, “Root out, pull down, destroy and throw down” before He could rebuild and replant Jerusalem to be a city on a hill, a lamp on lampstand and salt of the earth.
+The Lord had to do as He said He would in Jeremiah 1:10, “Root out, pull down, destroy and throw down” before He could rebuild and replant Jerusalem to be a city on a hill, a lamp on a stand and the salt of the earth.

 After the Babylonian captivity ended, the Lord rebuilt Jerusalem with godly men like Nehemiah, Ezra, Haggai, Zechariah, Zerubbabel and Joshua the High Priest.
 They honored and served God.